 The 12 months is 2030.
-You’re in a business college lecture corridor, in which only a handful of students are attending a finance magnificence.
+You’re in a business college lecture corridor, where only a handful of students attend a finance magnificence.

-The dismal turnout has not anything to with professorial fashion, faculty ranking, or challenge matter.
-Students indeed aren’t enrolled due to the fact; there are no jobs available for finance majors.
+The dismal turnout has nothing to do with academic fashion, faculty ranking, or challenge matters.
+Students aren’t enrolled because there are no jobs available for finance majors.

-Today, finance, accounting, control, and economics are amongst universities’ most famous global topics, mainly at the graduate stage, due to excessive employability.
+Today, due to excessive employability, finance, accounting, control, and economics are among universities’ most famous global topics, mainly at the graduate stage.
 But that’s converting.

-According to consulting firm Optimal, it becomes more challenging and more complicated for universities to sell their enterprise-associated ranges in future years.
-Research indicates that 230,000 jobs inside the quarter should disappear by 2025, filled by “synthetic intelligence sellers”.
+According to consulting firm Optimal, selling their enterprise-associated ranges will become more challenging and complicated for universities in future years.
+Research indicates that 230,000 jobs inside the quarter should disappear by 2025, filled by “synthetic intelligence sellers”.”

 Are robot advisers the destiny of finance?